Thorpe Audlin: History

 Evidence of human activity in the Thorpe Audlin local area dates back to the very early ages in the local village of Badsworth.
 There is however, distinct evidence of Roman settlers in Thorpe Audlin itself.
 Evidence includes the discovery of Roman coins, as well as the road linking Doncaster and Pontefract being of Roman origin.

+The name Thorpe derives from the Old Norse þorp meaning 'secondary settlement'.
+The suffix Audlin derives from a man named Audelin, whose son William was a tenant here in 1190.

 Thorpe Audlin is included in the 1086 Domesday Book, under the Hundred of Osgoodcross.
 The survey recorded 14 households, between eight villagers and four smallholders.
 Thorpe Audlin was considered to be a medium-sized settlement at the time.
 The Lord in 1066 was Alsi son of Karski.
 The Lord after Domesday was Ralph, while the tenant-in-chief was Ilbert of Lacy.
 The total taxable amount was 6.4 Geld units, being a relatively large amount compared to other settlements.

 In the 1870s Thorpe Audlin was described as: "THORP-AUDLIN, a township in Badsworth parish, W. R. Yorkshire; 4¼ miles SSE of Pontefract.
 Acres, 1,260.
 Real property, £2,237.
 Pop., 304.
 Houses, 65."